KIZI/LinkedHypernymsDataset/README.md

   lang = "en"                                                              # a set language (en|de|nl)
   dbpedia.version = "2014"                                                 # DBpedia version
   HypernymExtractor {
-      index.dir = "../data/index"                                          # path to the directory where indexed datasets
-      wiki.api = "http://en.wikipedia.org/w/"                              # Wiki Search API URL.
+      index-dir = "../data/index"                                          # path to the directory where indexed datasets wiki-api = "http://en.wikipedia.org/w/"                              # Wiki Search API URL.
 You can use your own mirror located in your localhost which is not limited, or use the original API (en: http://en.wikipedia.org/w/, de: http://de.wikipedia.org/w/, nl: http://nl.wikipedia.org/w/) gate {
-          dir = "../utils/gate-7.0-build4195"                              # path to the Gate root directory (binary package) plugin.lhd.dir = "../HypernymExtractor/target/gateplugin"        # path to the compiled HypernymExtractor plugin for Gate.
-You needn't specify this path - don't change it! jape.grammar = "../data/grammar/en_hearst.jape"                  # path to the JAPE grammar for the set language }
+          dir = "../utils/gate-8.0-build4825"                              # path to the Gate root directory (binary package) plugin-lhd-dir = "../HypernymExtractor/target/gateplugin"        # path to the compiled HypernymExtractor plugin for Gate.
+You needn't specify this path - don't change it! jape-grammar = "../data/grammar/en_hearst.jape"                  # path to the JAPE grammar for the set language }
       memcached {
          address = "127.0.0.1"                                             # Memcached server address
          port = 11211                                                      # Memcached server port
       }
+      parallelism-level = 2                                                # number of maximal parallel threads created during the extraction process (too many threads can cause the memory leak, default is unlimited-automatic) corpus-size-per-thread = 20000                                       # number of resources which are being processed within one thread (default is 10000) maven-cmd = """"C:\Program Files (x86)\JetBrains\IntelliJ IDEA\plugins\maven\lib\maven3\bin\mvn.bat""""      # a path to the maven script (dafault is "mvn")
   }
   OntologyCleanup {
+     index-dir = "../data/index"
      manualmapping {
-          overridetypes.path = "../data/datasets/override-types_en"        # path to the file where handwritten rules - excluded types are saved (this is an optional setting; only for en) excludetypes.path = "../data/datasets/exclude-types"             # path to the file where handwritten rules, mappings of types to another one, are saved (this is an optional setting; only for en)
+          overridetypes-path = "../data/datasets/override-types_en"        # path to the file where handwritten rules - excluded types are saved (this is an optional setting) excludetypes-path = "../data/datasets/exclude-types"             # path to the file where handwritten rules, mappings of types to another one, are saved (this is an optional setting)
       }
   }
   TypeInferrer {
-      compressTemporaryFiles = true                                        # if true then all generated temporary files will be zipped to the one file and deleted from the output directory (true|false).
+     index-dir = "../data/index"
   }
 }
 ```

 If there are no downloaded datasets in your local computer you can use the Downloader module.
 Go to the Downloader module folder and type this command (all required datasets will be downloaded to the datasets directory):